 Not all E Coli is dangerous.
 We carry it in our gut.
 There are however a few strains that are extremely dangerous in particular to the young and the elderly.
 E Coli 0157 was named as the culprit in the recent outbreak in Northern Ireland where over 200 people are thought to have been infected at one restaurant.
 Whether you catch it at a farm or from food, the consequences are potentially very severe.
 The bacteria has to be ingested but the number of bacteria that you need to ingest to become ill is tiny compared to the number of salmonella bacteria that you need to ingest.

 The dreadful events in the German outbreak left no one with any illusions about how deadly this bacteria is.
 Many died and others suffered renal failure.

-If you or a member of your family has been affected by an outbreak of E Coli 0157 (Escherichia Coli infection 0157) our specialist solicitors can help you pursue a personal injury claim for compensation.
+If you or a member of your family has been affected by an outbreak of E Coli 0157 (Escherichia Coli infection 0157) our specialist personal injury solicitors can help you pursue a personal injury claim for compensation.

 Read the latest coverage in relation to the Huntley's Country Store's outbreak.

 Read the coverage of the Godstone Farm case